inventree/inventree-docs/docs/start/demo.md

 This dataset can be used to populate an empty database for demonstration purposes, to test and evaluate various InvenTree features.

-It may also be useful to developers who need a dataset for developing and/or testing new InvenTree features
+It may also be useful to developers who need a dataset for developing and/or testing new InvenTree features.

+!!! warning "Empty Database"
+    Loading demo data will cause errors if the database is not empty.
+Run `invoke delete-data` prior to importing the demo dataset if there are records existing in the database!

 ## Login Details